lf-edge/ekuiper/docs/en_US/configuration/global_configurations.md

   cfgStorageType: file
   # If it is enabled, each REST API call will print logs
   enableRestAuditLog: false
+  # If it is enabled, the rule functions can access the private network.
+  enablePrivateNet: false
 ```

+The configuration item **enablePrivateNet** is used to specify whether the rule functions (e.g. valid func, sinks)
+can access the private network (e.g. localhost, 127.0.0.1).
+If it is true, the private network can be accessed.
+Default
+is false for security.

+> [!WARNING]
+> Since version v2.4.0, the default value of `enablePrivateNet` is `false`, which means accessing private network
+> addresses is blocked by default.
+If your rules rely on accessing local resources (e.g., local REST services, local
+> files), you MUST set this configuration to `true`.

 for debug option in basic following env is valid `KUIPER__BASIC__DEBUG=true` and if used debug value will be set to true.